Wendy Larmer - Chairperson

-Lesley Pohio - Chairperson
+Lesley Pohio - Network Co-ordinator

 Lesley teaches in the tertiary education sector after many years in the early education context (kindergarten and care and education settings).
 Lesley has been provoked by the pedagogy of Reggio Emilia, particularly in light of how young children make their thinking visible through many different ‘languages’.
 The notion of the environment as the third teacher is also of interest and specially as Malaguzzi claims “the environment is like an aquarium, mirroring and reflecting the values and beliefs of the people who inhabit it”.